-The Western Dakota Association of Legal Assistants (WDALA) is a non-profit corporation formed in western North Dakota in 1984 in response to a need for educational programs for legal assistants in the area.
-The association encourages legal assistants to commit themselves to professional development and continuing education through membership in WDALA.
+WDALA was organized in September 1984, in response to a need for educational programs and to encourage paralegals and legal assistants in Western North Dakota to commit themselves to professional development and continuing education through membership in WDALA.

 The Objectives and Purposes of WDALA

 1. To promote continuing legal education for members of the legal profession.

 WDALA offers a minimum of ten hours of continuing legal education each year.
 An annual day and a half seminar is held each fall, and a day seminar is held each spring in conjunction with meetings of the membership.
 Some of the topics that have been presented include estate planning and administration, medical malpractice, bankruptcy, personal injury, mock trial, legal research, legal writing and interviewing, litigation and discovery, environmental law, accident reconstruction, family law, oil and gas, ethics, and mediations.
 WDALA also offers luncheon teleseminars throughout the year.

 Paralegals and legal assistants are governed by the American Bar Association Model Code of Professional Responsibility and the American Bar Association Model Rules of Professional Conduct.
 WDALA stresses ethics and has adopted the NALA Code of Ethics.

 3. To promote networking among association members, NALA, and members of the legal community.

 WDALA strives to meet this purpose through regular meetings of its members held throughout the western portion of the state.
 WDALA sponsors officers' attendance at NALA meetings.
 Educational events are publicized to all members of the legal community and non-members are invited to participate.

 NALA is the national voice for all affiliated associations.
 NALA cooperates with local, state, and national bar associations in setting standards for paralegals and legal assistants.
 Visit www.nala.org for additional information about NALA.

 Benefits of Membership